ArjunB126/Currency_Converter/README.md

 ## Technologies Used:

-- HTML
+- HTML5
-- CSS
+- CSS3
 - JavaScript

 ## How It Works:

 This currency converter utilizes the latest exchange rate data from reliable sources to provide accurate conversions in real-time.
 It fetches the current exchange rates via an API and dynamically updates the conversion based on user input.
+One of the use case is that it can also help in financial Planning if you are moving from One Country to Anothere

 Happy converting! 💰✨